crunchysteve/EdgieD/README.md

 ##### Proudly developed in [VS Code](https://code.visualstudio.com/), by an Apple fanboi, and tested in [Wokwi](Wokwi.com)

 ## Quick Install
-For most people, download [this zip file](https://github.com/crunchysteve/EdgieD/releases/download/ArduinoLibrary-update/EdgieD_1.0.0.zip), open **ArduinoIDE**, open the ```Sketch/Include Library/Add .ZIP Library``` menu, navigate to where you downloaded the zip, and click "Install."
-I've given up on Arduino's library submission process.
-I'm going to admit, I'm still learning this git stuff, and I'm both fascinated with it and utterly flabbergasted at the mind boggling complexity of it all at once.
-Platform IO, a professional microcontroller dev tool, makes libraries easy to include, for both the user and the end user.
-Using a hardcore coder's tool for Arduino library submission, when the main market for Arduino is hobbyists and makers, seems wired to me.
-Anyway, rant over.
+For most people, use the Arduino Library Manager in Arduino IDE but...
+  1. if you strike problems, go to release 1.0.1,
+  2. download your preference of achive, open **ArduinoIDE**,
+  3. open the ```Sketch/Include Library/Add .ZIP Library``` menu,
+  4. navigate to where you downloaded the zip, and click "Install".

+I'm still learning this git stuff, I'm a hobbyist coder trying to leave my mark, and I'm both fascinated with git and utterly flabbergasted at the mind boggling complexity of git all at once.
+A huge thanks to @per1234 for their patient guidance through getting my library updated.
+I was getting quite "flappy" for a while there, they never gave up on helping me understand.
+(As of 20240116@1050, I have everything crossed that I've got it right at last.
+24 hours or so should tell me.)

 For **PlatformIO**, update ```~/[your_project/]/platformio.ini``` lib_deps parammeter to include ```https://github.com/crunchysteve/EdgieD-1.0.0.git```